Laiw1996/Live-Twitter-Sentiment-Analysis/README.md

-First, sorry for the messy project directory!
+See the introuction of this project in Poster.pdf

 Please make sure you meet the following requirments in the requirement.txt

 Run the code: